faderskd/faderskd.github.io/_posts/2023-11-29-kafka-transactions.markdown

 we can be sure the transaction is committed/aborted no matter what.
 If the coordinator crashes it can be replaced by a replica having the transaction log copy mirroring the current transaction coordinator state.
 The second phase is writing `COMMIT/ABORT` transaction markers to the leaders of topics partitions included in the transaction itself (2, 2', 2'').
 In our case they are `shipments`, `invoices` and `__consumer_offsets` topics.
+The markers are appended via the `WriteTxnMarkerRequest` request.
-When the marker is appended to the partition, the messages being part of the transaction can be returned to the consumers now.
+After that, the messages being part of the transaction can be returned to the consumers now.
 The consumers will handle the messages and markers properly based on the configured isolation level.
 Note that this is the first time when the coordinator communicates with the leader brokers.
 Because the offsets topic is also a part of the transaction it has to write marker to the consumer group coordinator of our consumer fetching from `purchases` topic.
 We know how to find it because we recorded `__consumer_offets` partition in the transaction log when sending offsets to transaction.